“IN ANOTHER DECADE THE ARGYLE PINK DIAMOND™ WILL EMERGE AS THE NEW FABERGÉ EGG, THE THING JEWELLERY MYTHS ARE MADE OF.”

-No other mine in the world has produced diamonds with a depth and intensity of colour than the Argyle Diamond Mine.
+No other mine in the world has produced diamonds with the depth and intensity of colour that was seen at the iconic Argyle Diamond Mine.
 Argyle Diamonds™ reflect the full range of hues found in the vivid sunsets and captivating landscapes of Western Australia’s east Kimberly region.

 Of all diamond colours, pinks are the most intriguing.
 Unlike other coloured diamonds, the phenomena of pink diamonds is yet to be discovered.

-One of Earth’s greatest mysteries, it is thought that the colour is created by a twist within the atomic lattice during formation, the result of immense heat and pressure beneath the earth’s surface - a fabulous fluke of nature.
+One of world’s greatest mysteries, it is thought that the colour is created by a twist within the atomic lattice during formation, the result of immense heat and pressure beneath the Earth’s surface - a fabulous fluke of nature.

 Seldom seen, but of equal wonder, are the mesmerising blue and violet Argyle Diamonds™.
 A testament to their extraordinary rarity, only a handful were ever presented in the history of the Argyle Pink Diamonds Signature Tender™.